avaje/avaje-provides-plugin/README.md

 }
 ```

-## Goals

-### `add-module-spi`

-As stated above, this goal runs after compilation to add

 ### `disable-apt-validation`

-as the above goal runs after compilation, this goal generates a file that is read by any apt project that uses avaje-prisms based to disable prism's `module-info` provides validation.
+As the `add-module-spi` goal runs after compilation, this goal generates a file before compilation that signals any apt project that uses avaje-prisms's `ModuleInfoReader` for service validation to disable `provides` module validation.